 The engine block heater cord is routed under the hood on the driver side of the vehicle.
 It has a removable cap that is located on the driver side of the Integrated Power Module.
-The engine block heater must be plugged in at least one hour to have an adequate warming effect on the engine.

 Remember to disconnect the engine block heater cord before driving.
 Damage to the 110-115 Volt electrical cord could cause electrocution.